Thailand Digital Nomad Visa Guide (2024)

 However, public transportation is not the same in every city — some cities do not have subways or organized city bus systems.

-Bangkok, as a capital, has the best-developed public transportation system.
+Bangkok, as the capital, has the best-developed public transportation system.

 Public transportPublic transport costs in Bangkok